Badlands Trophy Wall: A Guide To Every Skull

 Conclusion

-The Badlands Trophy Wall represents a detailed and lore-consistent portrayal of Yautja hunting culture.
-There is no hint of "Predators extract DNA from spines to hybridize themselves" from The Predator, which is a welcome omission.
-The trophy wall includes a total of 11 skulls and 4 necklaces, and is most likely located on Yautja Prime.
+The Badlands Trophy Wall represented a detailed and lore-consistent portrayal of Yautja hunting culture.
+There was no hint of "Predators extract DNA from spines to hybridize themselves" from The Predator, which was a welcome omission.
+The trophy wall included a total of 11 skulls and 4 necklaces, and it was most likely located on Yautja Prime.

-Tag Categories: Predator: Badlands Lore, Yautja Society
+Tag Categories: Predator: Badlands Lore, Yautja Society, Predator: Badlands Locations